 I knew going into the CEO interview that I didn't really like the company's position in the industry.
 So when I got a sense that he was willing to talk, I pushed harder.
 I asked him whether the company had any kind of ringer in the pipeline -- perhaps a blockbuster project in one important segment that investors could look forward to.
 His response?

 Foolish bottom line

-Instead, focus on the companies that do.
+Instead, focus on the companies that have real moats to keep rivals at bay.
 Every single one of the recommendations in Motley Fool Stock Advisor leverages some kind of competitive advantage -- it's a crucial aspect of our selection process.
-And the strategy has paid off: We're currently beating the market by nearly 29 percentage points since inception in 2002.
+And our strategy has paid off: We're currently beating the market by nearly 34 percentage points since inception in 2002.
 Want to take a look?
 Click here to try the service free for 30 days.

-Fool analyst Nick Kapur owns no shares of any company mentioned above and has zero material interest in the company whose CEO he interviewed.
-Intuitive Surgical is a Motley Fool Rule Breakers recommendation.
-Dell is an Inside Value selection.
-Apple, Amazon, and eBay are Stock Advisor recommendations.
+Fool analyst Nick Kapur owns no shares of any company mentioned above, and zero material interest in the company whose CEO he interviewed.
+Intuitive Surgical, Baidu.com, and Google are Motley Fool Rule Breakers recommendations.
+Kraft Foods is an Income Investor recommendation.
+Coca-Cola and Nokia are Inside Value recommendations.
 The Fool has a disclosure policy.